Defnar/SBA5-dennisf/README.md

 # Answers to Readme
 ## 1. Instructions and description
 - type in a title and journal entry, and then press post
 - to edit a post, press edit -> change your content -> press save.
-Press cancel to reset everything to normal view
+Press cancel to reset the post to normal view.

 ## 2. Reflection
 - the first part of development was having a basic design (keeping it basic as possible to focus primarily on dom manipulation as wanted by the assignment) in mind with how each part would function.
 My idea was to have a post area below the form, where pressing edit would change the buttons and swap the title and content areas into text fields for editting.